Papers of the British School at Rome

 Since Specialization

-This network shows the specialization of papers published in Papers of the British School at Rome.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Papers of the British School at Rome.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Papers of the British School at Rome.

 Countries where authors publish in Papers of the British School at Rome